rai-project/raid/README.md

     * DeleteMessageBatch
     * SendMessage
     * SendMessageBatch
 * Create an [ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html).
 The account ID may be found on the AWS account page.
 For example `arn:aws:sqs:*:account-id:rai2` for the `rai2` sqs queue.

+The ARN controls which queues the policy applies to.
+For example, `arn:aws:sqs:*:account-id:rai*` will apply to all queues that match `rai*`.

 ### S3 Bucket